aarushivijay1/NASA-DATA/README.md

 - Download the Github repository as a zip file

-- Unzip the file and launch both the Python files in Virtual Studio code
+- Unzip the file and launch both the Python files in Virtual Studio code.
+Get it from here - https://code.visualstudio.com/download

 - Run "Final_Project.py" and wait for 1 second for the alternative screen to load.
 It will look something like this -